EclairJS/eclairjs-node/README.md

 ===================
 Everything you need to run **EclairJS** is setup in Dockerfile which, with minimal overhead, allows you to run a simple "hello world" example which does a word count of the top ten most occurring words found in a text file, run the REPL and create new Notebooks using the JavaScript Spark API.
 Please see [Using-the-Docker-Container](https://github.com/EclairJS/eclairjs-node/wikis/Using-the-Docker-Container).

+You can also try out EclairJS within Jupyter notebooks running under the [IBM Bluemix Cloud](EclairJS-with-IBM-Bluemix).

 Build & Package
 ===================
 If you would like to take the manual route in lieu of using the Dockerfile you can build from source and setup your local environment.
 Please see [Build and Package](https://github.com/EclairJS/eclairjs-node/wikis/Build-and-Package) for more information.